syncfusion-content/javascript-docs/js/Diagram/Connector.md

 * The [sourcePoint](/api/js/ejdiagram#members:connectors-sourcepoint "sourcePoint") and [targetPoint](/api/js/ejdiagram#members:connectors-targetpoint "targetPoint") properties of connector allow you to define the end points of a [connector](/api/js/ejdiagram#members:connectors "connector").

+* The connectors sourcePoint [x](/api/js/ejdiagram#members:connectors-sourcepoint-x "x") and [y](/api/js/ejdiagram#members:connectors-sourcepoint-y "y") properties is used to position x and y coordinate of connector start point.

 The following code example illustrates how to add a connector through connector collection.

 {% highlight javascript %}